live-by-unix/println/README.md

 - Ensure you have permission to print to the selected printer
 - Try printing a test page: `lp -d printer_name /etc/hosts`

+### You get a error related to a old shell.
+**Solution**
+- Install a new shell
+- Change the shebang line to your needed interpreter.

 ## Advanced: Viewing & Managing Print Queue

 Check the status of print jobs: